 Should you pay for Spotify playlist placements?

 Should you pay for Spotify playlist placements?
-It's a common questions artists face these days.
+It's a common question artists face these days.

 There are many services such as Playlist Push, Boost Collective, Omari MC, etc.